jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### EY 23 Reserving amounts for life insurers: non-participation policies
 Reserves
-(1) Sections EY 24 to EY 27 apply to calculate a life insurer's reserving amounts for life insurance policies, other than annuities, that have a life risk component and that are not profit participation policies.
+(1) This section and sections EY 24 to EY 27 apply to calculate, a life insurer's reserving amounts for life insurance policies, other than annuities, that have a life risk component and that are not profit participation policies.
 Actuarial determination
-(2) All reserving amounts must be actuarially determined, for each class of policies.
+(2) All reserving amounts must be actuarially determined, for each class of policies that includes life insurance policies to which this section applies.
 Positive and negative amounts: shareholder base income or shareholder base allowable deduction (3) If a reserving amount calculated under sections EY 24 to EY 27 is a positive amount, the life insurer has that amount as income included in their shareholder base income.
 If a reserving amount calculated under sections EY 24 to EY 27 is a negative amount, the life insurer has that amount as a deduction included in their shareholder base allowable deductions.
 Which reserve can be used when?
-(4) For an income year, for a relevant class of policies, a life insurer has a reserving amount described in— (a) section EY 24, for outstanding claims reserves (the outstanding claims reserving amount):
+(4) For an income year and a class of policies, a life insurer has a reserving amount described in— (a) section EY 24, for outstanding claims reserves (the outstanding claims reserving amount):
   (b) section EY 25, for premium smoothing reserves (the premium smoothing reserving amount) if the life insurer chooses to calculate a premium smoothing reserving amount and the PSR periods for policies in the class of policies begins, continues or ends in the income year:
   (c) section EY 26, for unearned premium reserves (the unearned premium reserving amount), if the life insurer chooses to not calculate a premium smoothing reserving amount: